 - Surveys showed parklets are- first and foremost- a neighborhood amenity.
-The majority of the people in the parklets and on the street live in the area, and the highest rates of parklet use and pedestrian volumes are during weekend afternoons. - Pedestrian volumes generally increased on Spring Street after the parklets were installed.
+The majority of the people in the parklets and on the street live in the area and walk to the parklets.
+(Figure 1) The highest rates of parklet use and pedestrian volumes occurred on weekends. - Pedestrian volumes generally increased on Spring Street after the parklets were installed.
 The greatest increase in foot traffic was recorded during the evenings, when the amount of pedestrians increased by 74%.
-Additionally, 63% of people arrived on Spring Street and in the parklet by foot in 2013- an increase of 50% from the previous year. - Positive perceptions of personal safety increased substantially from 2012 to 2013.
-These results were statistically significant, and may reflect a relationship between the overall improvements on Spring Street and people's impressions of the parklets. - There were very few incidents of public drunkenness or panhandling, and pet waste.
-Smoking was the most commonly observed nuisance element, and one that may require more strict enforcement. - During the weekday an equal proportion of people in the parklets were found sitting and standing, while on the weekend a greater proportion of people were observed sitting.
-This underscores the versatility of the Spring Street parklet designs, which permit comfortable opportunities for both short pauses and longer breaks.
+Additionally, 63% of people arrived on Spring Street and in the parklet by foot in 2013- an increase of 50% from the previous year.
+(Figure 1) - Positive perceptions of personal safety increased substantially from 2012 to 2013.
+These results were statistically significant, and may reflect a relationship between the overall improvements on Spring Street and people's impressions of the parklets.
+(Figure 2) - There were very few incidents of public drunkenness or panhandling, and pet waste.
+Smoking was the most commonly observed nuisance element, and one that may require more strict enforcement.